Code-Institute-Submissions/user-centric-webpage/README.md

 Then once I did that I also had to change a CSS style which I accidently applied to the nav-bar.
 I applied changes to the font-family incorrectly and due to this is didnt pass the test the first time.
 Once I fixed that, it was the last issue that the validator presented to me, and once that was done, the validation was compeleted.
 The website worked correctly and I finished it by storing the CSS externally and creating an access link on the HTML.

+After compeleting and finalizing the website, I then began to translate the webpage into a Semantic HTML5 document, this is for the moduels requirements as you are suppose to submit a webpage that is user/programmer friendly.
+I just simply changed the tags around to allow for the webpage to alter to meet these requirements.
+I used a series of section tags to present sections of the document whilst I then used articles and more specific tags for more specific purposes.
+I didn't have to change much of the HTML to make it semantic.
+I prefer to program my webpages using ids and class codes which would define sections of the webpage instead of defining just the specific tag like a nav tag.
+Although semantic HTML comes with a series of alternative tags each of them have different requirements and are less multi-purpose than the div tags.
+I always plan my webpages out thoroughly and make sure that each step is taken to make the website function and appear as planned.
+I always like to create levels within both HTML and CSS and slowly work towards the final goal.
+Using a basic line of HTML and a skeleton CSS you can program the layout of the webpage.
+Then when you begin to specify and clarify the tags and classes it becomes less of a skeleton more of the muscles and function to the page.
+And then once all thats planned out you can view how the webpage should look and what you need to do to alter the looks of the webpage.
+Once completed I always create and alter my layouts to semantic as it helps to be able to correctly layout not just the webpage but the HTML and CSS.
+I then began to search through the webpage and looked for anywhere were there was redundant or excess code.
+I always like to do this with my programs as this allows for an extremely refined and high quality result.
+It is easy to create and display your idea but another one is to conceptialise it and allow for that idea to become stronger and more agile and smarter.

 <h2>Bibliography</h2>
 <hr>